raed04/unity-mcp/UnityMcpBridge/README.md

    - Install Python and/or uv if missing.
    - For Claude Code, ensure the `claude` CLI is installed.
 4. Click “Start Bridge” if the Unity Bridge shows “Stopped”.
-5. Use your MCP client (Cursor, VS Code, Windsurf, Claude Code) to connect.
+5. Use your MCP client (Cursor, VS Code, Windsurf, Claude Code, Warp AI, Kiro) to connect.

 ---